Skip to Content

 As the appeal progresses, organizations interested in workers' rights, labor safety, and mental health in the workplace may want to consider submitting an amicus curiae ("friend of the court") brief to help shape the court’s decision.

-Submitting an Amicus Curiae Brief
+How to Submit an Effective Amicus Curiae Brief

 Under New York Court rules (22 NYCRR 500.23), any organization or nonparty—aside from the Attorney General—wishing to file an amicus brief must obtain permission from the court by filing a motion.
 Schotter Millican encourages labor organizations, advocacy groups, and other interested parties with in-house counsel to consider this option.
 Filing an amicus brief allows you to present arguments and insights that may not be adequately covered by the parties in the case but are nonetheless important for the court to consider.